splurge/splurge/README.md

 ## Set the SPLURGE_USER environment variable

-The password for splurge_user needs to be set in the `SPLURGE_PASSWORD` environment variable before running anything more.
+The password for splurge_user needs to be set in the `SPLURGE_DB_PASSWORD` environment variable before running anything more.
 (This makes it easier to share code.)
 Before going on, run this (if you use bash) but, of course, use whatever password you set:

-    $ export SPLURGE_PASSWORD=splurge
+    $ export SPLURGE_DB_PASSWORD=splurge

 You could add this line to a login file such as `.bashrc`.

 Test that it was set properly by running

-    $ echo $SPLURGE_PASSWORD
+    $ echo $SPLURGE_DB_PASSWORD

 ## Download SPLURGE